Customizing the build pipeline

 value: quay.io/tekton-bundle-catalog/example-task-bundle:1.0

-# For more details on tekton bundles, refer https://tekton.dev/docs/pipelines/pipelines/#tekton-bundles
+# For more details on tekton bundles, refer to https://tekton.dev/docs/pipelines/pipelines/#tekton-bundles

 - name: kind